CAMPING TIPS: 6 HASSLE-FREE TIPS FOR SETTING UP CAMP

 Camping tip #4: Stop water pooling on a canvas awning

 This bright idea comes from GIC Campers, NSW.
-To prevent the accumulation of water on a canvas awning, whether behind a spreader bar or simply on a surface that can’t cope with the level of run-off, a triangular section of heavy duty vinyl with Velcro sewn along one side can be attached to the outer edge of the awning.
+To prevent the accumulation of water on a canvas awning, whether behind a spreader bar or simply on a surface that can’t cope with the level of run-off, a triangular section of heavy duty vinyl with hook and loop sewn along one side can be attached to the outer edge of the awning.
 To the opposing corner of that triangle attach a length of rope with a slide, as on an awning rope, which when tensioned pulls down the outer edge to a low point.
 This provides a water run-off point and prevents pooling.

 Camping tip #5: Reinforce awning poles for storms and strong winds